-The crankset was chosen for the mountain bike style gear ratios it would offer, compatibility with square taper bottom brackets (on which more shortly), 8 speed chain compatibility (though chainrings rarely have cross-range compatibility issues in reality), and – importantly – the ability to replace individual chainrings using standard Allen key chainring bolts, unlike many new 8sp cranksets which feature riveted chainrings.
+The crankset was chosen for the wide range of gear ratios it would offer, compatibility with square taper bottom brackets, 8‑speed chain compatibility (though chainrings rarely have cross-range compatibility issues in reality), the ability to replace individual chainrings using standard Allen key chainring bolts, unlike some other 8sp cranksets which feature riveted chainrings.

-- Order the Shimano HG41 8‑speed 11–34t cassette from Chain Reaction or Wiggle
+- Order the Shimano Acera HG41 8‑speed 11–34t cassette from Chain Reaction Cycles* or Wiggle*

-- Order the Shimano M361 square taper crankset from Chain Reaction
+- Order the Shimano Acera FC-M361 square taper triple crankset from Evans, Tweeks or SJS Cycles

 - Order the KMC X8 99 chain from Chain Reaction or Wiggle

-I fitted a pair of old-scheel Shimano SL-6480 bar-end shifters (sold under the Ultegra brand), with the left (front) running on friction and the right (rear) switchable between friction and 8‑speed indexing.
+In this way, I fitted a pair of classic Shimano SL-6480 bar-end shifters (sold under the Ultegra brand), with the left (front) running on friction and the right (rear) switchable between friction and 8‑speed indexing.

 In terms of simplicity and inherent durability, there’s nothing to go wrong, unlike the complex internals of indexed trigger shifter pods, let alone road-style STI integrated shifters.

 The friction-operated left shifter would allow me to ‘trim’ my gears on the fly, finely adjusting the front derailleur with a precision beyond that offered by indexed systems.
 Trimming gears in this way is a habit that fast becomes second nature on the road.